JoeOsborne77/JoeOsborne77/README.md

 - In 2020, together with my colleagues [I helped to raise over £2k](https://www.justgiving.com/fundraising/roadtoyemencycle) (432% over our target) for the charity [Road To Freedom](https://www.instagram.com/roadtofreedom1/?hl=en), a charity focused on helping refugees

 ## HOBBIES AND INTERESTS
-- 🔭 I’m currently working on...
-Using a Raspberry Pi to automate my lights and blinds at home
+- 🔭 Currently sing a Raspberry Pi to automate my lights and blinds at home
-- 🌱 I’m currently learning...
-React, React Native, Cypress, Python and more (see below)
-- 👯 I’m looking to collaborate on...
-Predominantly open source projects within the realms of Tech For Good, Music and Home Automation
+- 👯 Looking to collaborate on open source projects within the realms of Tech For Good, Music and Home Automation
 - ⚡ Fun fact...
 I can make several animal noises, including quite a convincing Dolphin
 - ⚡ Fun fact 2...
 One of my favourite snacks is [doubles](https://en.wikipedia.org/wiki/Doubles_(food)), which I ate copious amounts of when learning about mocking 😎
 - 🌎 🌱 🚲 Trying to reduce my carbon footprint on a daily basis